Intramuscular Injection

 • Identify Client with UHID Number, Client Name Age, Gender, Diagnosis,

-• Make patient comfortable Position,
+• Make the patient comfortable Position,

 • Explain the procedure to the patient what you are going to do,